What Does Carnation Flower Mean and Symbolise?

 What are the Folktales Associated with a Carnation Flower?

-There is a folktale going around about the magical abilities of a Carnation blossom.
+There is a folktale going around about the magical abilities of a carnation blossom.
 It’s not the type of story you hear every day!
 Folkloric Italians believe that the flowers were handed on St. John’s Day or Eve to suspected witches!

 The witches under the flower’s enchantment would count the petals one by one and would allow the captured to break free and run away for her grip!